Students interested in admission to Graham Hospital School of Nursing must submit an application and arrange to have a pre-admission interview.

-Applicants who have met the criteria for advanced placement with satisfactory completion of the adult physical assessment requirement shall receive 15 nursing credits toward the completion of our diploma program and will enter the program at the 2nd year, taking NUR 210 during the fall semester.
-Applicants who have met the criteria for advanced placement without satisfactory completion of the adult physical assessment requirements shall receive 7 nursing credits toward the completion of our diploma program and will enter the program at the first year, second semester, taking NUR 111.
+Applicants who have met the criteria for advanced placement with satisfactory completion of the Adult Physical Assessment requirement shall receive 15 nursing credits toward the completion of our diploma program and will enter the program at the 2nd year, taking NUR 210 during the fall semester.
+Applicants who have met the criteria for advanced placement without satisfactory completion of the Adult Physical Assessment requirements shall receive 7 nursing credits toward the completion of our diploma program and will enter the program at the 1st year, second semester, taking NUR 111.

 Applicants who are certified nursing assistants may be eligible for advanced placement after satisfactory completion of the following:

 Applicants who meet advance placement criteria have the following options: